May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Introduction

 \section{Introduction}

-Prompt injection attacks are one of the most pressing security issues in Large Language Models (LLMs) because they are akin to stack smashing --- they confuse the LLM into following instructions that appear in data ~\cite{zverev2025can}.
-With the emergence of so-called agentic systems in which LLMs can use tools to automate a varietysks that humans traditionally perform~\cite{yao2023react, Schick2023ToolformerLM}, it is critical to defend against prompt injection attacks.
+Prompt injection attacks are one of the most pressing security issues in Large Language Models (LLMs).
+They are akin to stack smashing and confuse the LLM into following instructions that appear in data ~\cite{zverev2025can}.
+With the emergence of so-called agentic systems, in which LLMs can use tools to automate a variety of tasks~\cite{yao2023react, Schick2023ToolformerLM}, it is critical to defend against prompt injection attacks.

-To address this problem on a fundamental level, many recent efforts propose fine-tuning defenses that train models to learn special tokens that can delimit instructions and data.
-Notable examples include OpenAI's instruction hierarchy, SecAlign~\cite{chen2025secaligndefendingpromptinjection} and StruQ~\cite{chen2024struqdefendingpromptinjection}.
+Recent work has proposed fine-tuning based defenses that train models to learn special tokens that can delimit instructions and data.
+Notable examples include Meta's SecAlign~\cite{chen2025secaligndefendingpromptinjection} and SecAlign++ ~\cite{chen2025metasecalignsecurefoundation}, OpenAI's instruction hierarchy~\cite{wallace2024instructionhierarchytrainingllms}, and an academic system called StruQ~\cite{chen2024struqdefendingpromptinjection}.
 Our work contributes an experimental security analysis of this class of prompt injection defenses in the whitebox setting.
-Particularly, we focus on SecAlign (CCS 2025) and StruQ (USENIX Security 2025) \footnote{Note: We do not attack OpenAI instruction hierarchy because it is a closed implementation.
-However, this defense operates on the same principles as StruQ and SecAlign.} because they show high resistance to strong optimization-based attacks such as Greedy Coordinate Gradient (GCG) and AdvPrompter \cite{zou2023universaltransferableadversarialattacks,paulus2025advprompterfastadaptiveadversarial}.
+Particularly, we focus on SecAlign (CCS 2025), SecAlign++ and StruQ (USENIX Security 2025), which have showed high resistance to prior state-of-the-art optimization-based attacks such as Greedy Coordinate Gradient (GCG) and AdvPrompter \cite{zou2023universaltransferableadversarialattacks,paulus2025advprompterfastadaptiveadversarial}.

-Our work experimentally shows that attacks like GCG are insufficient to fully vet the security of such defenses.
-We introduce a novel architecture-aware attack algorithm, which we call \att\ (short for \textit{Adversarial Subversion through Targeted Redirection of Attention}) \footnote{``Astra" also means ``weapon" in several Indian languages}, that targets the attention matrices inside transformer-based LLMs and applies it to attack SecAlign and StruQ.
-We achieve attack success rates of upto $60-80\%$ on the evaluation sets proposed by the authors of these systems, showing that the defenses do not provide the claimed security benefits under an attacker who uses architectural information. \att~uses a modest increase in budget as measured by the number of tokens injected into the prompt.
+As our first contribution, we experimentally establish that GCG-style attacks are not strong enough to fully vet the security of such defenses, showing that they do not perform much better than a simpler greedy search procedure.